jonathangyc/jonathangyc.github.com/README.md

-# my personal site
+# my personal website
-not complete yet, but it's coming along somewhat. designed and handcoded by yours truly.
+Welcome to my personal website, which is also acting as a portfolio website showcasing my latest projects and work that I've done.
+Designed and handcoded by yours truly, with love <3

 ## todo
-add some interactivity
+maybe add a page loader for a smoother experience(?) but don't want to force wait on people that's visiting my site :(

-## fixes
+## fixes & optimization
-a lot
+probably a lot

+## future possibilities
+maybe a blog or something